KarimOsmanGH/Forest-Impact-Simulator-R/README.md

 - **ENVIRONMENTAL DATA**: Soil carbon, pH, temperature, precipitation
 - **IMPACT RESULTS**: Annual carbon sequestration, total carbon, biodiversity, resilience
 - **PLANTING DATA**: Area, total trees, spacing, density

+**💡 Get CSV Format**: You can generate the proper CSV format by running a simulation on the [Forest Impact Simulator Web App](https://forest-impact-simulator.vercel.app/) and downloading the results.
+The web app will export data in the exact format required by this R notebook.

 ### Manual Input Format
 If no CSV file is available, use manual input with these columns: